nextcloud/documentation/admin_manual/configuration_files/external_storage/smb.rst

 ownCloud can connect to Windows file servers or other SMB-compatible servers with the SMB/CIFS backend.

-.. note:: The SMB/CIFS backend requires ``smbclient`` and the PHP smbclient module to be installed on the ownCloud server.
+.. note:: The SMB/CIFS backend requires ``smbclient`` or the PHP smbclient module to be installed on the ownCloud server.
 These should be included in any Linux distribution.
-See `PECL smbclient
+(See `PECL smbclient
    <https://pecl.php.net/package/smbclient>`_ if your distro does not include
-   it.
+   them.)

 You need the following information: